towolf/towolf.github.com/docs/PsychBasic/DrawFormattedText.markdown

 The function employs clipping by default.
 Text lines that are detected as lying completely outside the 'win'dow or optional 'winRect' will not be drawn, but clipped away.
-This allows to draw multi\-page text \(multiple screen heights\) without too much loss of drawing speed.
+This allows to draw multi-page text \(multiple screen heights\) without too much loss of drawing speed.
 If you find the clipping to interfere with text layout of exotic texts/fonts at exotic sizes and formatting, you can define the global variable...